 -I switched one of my children from breastmilk to formula when they were 5 ½ months old.

--I breastfed 3 of my children for an entire year, each.
+-I breastfed the other 3 of my children for an entire year, each.

--I always tell my children why they are being punished or why I am frustrated with them, and I do not get to that point without a reason.
+-I always talk to my children about why they are being punished or why I am frustrated with them.

 -I have spanked.